EESSI/docs/docs/using_eessi/building_on_eessi.md

 ```

 !!!
 Note
     We use EasyBuild's default behaviour in optimizing for the host architecture.
 Since the EESSI initialization script also loads the EESSI stack that is optimized for your host architecture, this matches nicely.
 However, if you work on a cluster with heterogeneous node types, you have to realize you can only use these builds on the same architecture as where you build them.
 You can use different `EASYBUILD_INSTALLPATH`s if you want to build for different host architectures.
+For example, when you are on a system that has a mix of `AMD zen3` and `AMD zen4` nodes, you might want to use `EASYBUILD_INSTALLPATH=$HOME/.local/easybuild/zen3` when building on a `zen3` node, `EASYBUILD_INSTALLPATH=$HOME/.local/easybuild/zen4` when building on a `zen4` node.
+Then, in the step beloww, instead of the `module use` command listed there, you can use `module use $HOME/.local/easybuild/zen3/modules/all` when you want to run on a `zen3` node and `module use $HOME/.local/easybuild/zen4/modules/all` when you want to run on a `zen4` node.

 ### Building
 Now, you are ready to build.
 For example, at the time of writing, `netCDF-4.9.0-gompi-2022a.eb` was not in the EESSI environment yet, so you can build it yourself: